autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 minima.
 This implies that these algorithms generally require a good initial guess, which can be provided by an absolute localization component, or warm-started from a previous solution.

-### Local localization
+### Odometry

-Local localization involves computing a transform of the ego vehicle with respect to local features, such as lanes, road boundaries, and signs.
+Odometry involves computing a transform of the ego vehicle with respect to local features, such as lanes, road boundaries, and signs.

 Algorithms in this space overlap with SLaM algorithms, and other feature extraction methods.